Researcher Services Librarian

 Also listed in this guide are census and related statistical resources that focus on the state of California.

-Should you have questions or need suggestions on where to start your research you can email the UCD research support librarians at email@example.com.
+Should you have questions or need suggestions on where to start your research you can email the UC Davis Library researcher services librarians at firstname.lastname@example.org.

 Social Explorer provides quick and easy access to current and historical census data and demographic information (1790-2010+).
 The interface lets users create maps and reports to illustrate, analyze, and understand demography and social change.
 Datasets include the U.S. Census, American Community Survey, FBI Uniformed Crime Report, American election results, Religious Congregation Membership Study, and more.
 Social Explorer is a paid subscription and can be easier to use than the free American FactFinder version (see below).

 Data.census.gov is the new platform to access data and digital content from the U.S. Census Bureau.
 The vision for data dissemination through data.census.gov is to improve the customer experience by making data available from one centralized place so that data users spend less time searching for data content and more time using it.
 For guidance on using data.census.gov, please see our Resources page at https://www.census.gov/data/adrm/what-is-data-census-gov.html

 ICPSR archives and disseminates census data acquired from the United States Census Bureau as well as files prepared by ICPSR and other principal investigators.
 Both microdata and aggregate data constitute ICPSR’s census holdings.
 The microdata comprise individual responses to census questions while the aggregate data contain tabulations of the individual responses at various aggregate levels of observation such as states, counties, places, and census tracts.

 Fast Facts provides a portrait of the United States both statistically and culturally every every ten years 1790- 2010.